 As a leader, Ed recognizes that maintaining the status quo in education is incompatible with America remaining free and prosperous in the next century.
 With a laser focus on what’s best for kids, Ed has worked hard since first being elected to fully fund the QBE formula, protect smaller class sizes, make teacher pay in Georgia #1 in the Southeast, and play a key leadership role in providing school choice options for Georgia’s families.

 In June 2020, with COVID-19 devastating state tax revenues, Ed voted to cut his own pay by 10% to safeguard teacher pay and vital classroom resources.

-Ed is a member of the House Education Committee where he has played an active role in many of Georgia’s most significant education reforms over the past decade.
+Ed is a member of the Senate Education Committee and has played an active role in many of Georgia’s most significant education reforms over the past decade.
 In this role, Ed has also had the independence to stand against members of his own party to oppose changes to educational standards that disrupt classroom learning.

-Married to an AP World History teacher, Ed spends many hours each year in the classroom and has been a consistent youth mentor and classroom lecturer at public schools throughout Cobb County.
+Married to a teacher, Ed spends many hours each year in the classroom and has been a consistent youth mentor and classroom lecturer at public schools throughout Cobb County.
 Ed’s impact on education includes his service to Kennesaw State University where he has been a classroom lecturer, leadership program trainer, departmental advisor, and graduation speaker.